-United Way of Broward County fights for the health, education and financial stability of every person in our community.
+United Way of Broward County fights for the health, education and financial prosperity of every person in our community.

 General Description: Under general supervision, the Case Manager provides case management along with service and resource coordination in a human services environment, particularly with veterans and military families as well as those with low income and homelessness related conditions.